Adult Sunday School

 (in 'tiNG SHen): upon the invitation of the pastor, the people move to the altar, accept a piece of bread (the body of Christ), and then dip it into the grape juice before eating.
 You are also welcome to take a moment to pray at the altar rail before resuming your seat.
 On those same Sundays, a love offering envelope is included in the bulletin for those who wish to make a donation to a charitable ministry beyond the church's regular mission.

-If there is a 5th Sunday in the month, the adult Sunday school classes gather in the Chapel Room (adjacent to the sanctuary) for coffee, food, and fellowship during the time between worship services.
+If there is a 5th Sunday in the month, the adult Sunday school classes gather in the Chapel Room (adjacent to the sanctuary) for coffee, food, and fellowship during the time following the worship service.
 This is a great opportunity to get to know people and is open to everyone.

 Whether you are single or married or single again, with or without children, singing from the top of the mountain or feeling down as deep as a valley - no matter who you are or what you have done - you are welcome here.
 We hope you will come to experience the love, grace, and mercy of our extraordinary God with ordinary people like ourselves.